This is a collection of favorite recipes for your Labor Day cookout.

-I haven’t decided yet what I am going to make but I like this Chickpeas Salad with Feta and Mint because it is easy to make, refreshing and stays well for a while.
+I haven’t decided yet what I will make, but I like this Chickpeas Salad with Feta and Mint because it is easy to make, refreshing, and stays well for a while.

-If I don’t make that salad, maybe I should just go with one of these eggplant salads that I like, one is a simple grilled eggplant salad
+If I don’t make that salad, maybe I should go with one of these eggplant salads that I like; one is a simple grilled eggplant salad

 and the other is a grilled eggplant with roasted peppers(yum).

-As you can see, I am kind of torn between the options, as I am a real sucker for salads with feta in them and I also love eggplants.
+As you can see, I am torn between the options, as I am a real sucker for salads with feta in them, and I also love eggplants.
 Which one would you choose?

-For dessert, I am thinking to make something specific Romanian as my host is also from Eastern Europe and it seems that we have a lot in common when it comes to recipes from that part of the world.
+For dessert, I am thinking of making something specific Romanian as my host is also from Eastern Europe, and it seems that we have a lot in common when it comes to recipes from that part of the world.

 This meringue farmer cheese cake looks good to me in particular.

 This Cheesy Ham Hash Brown Egg Casserole looks interesting if you have to feed a crowd.
-I don’t have a big family, so I might just make half recipe this time.
+I don’t have a big family, so I might make the half recipe this time.

 If you never had the Spanish migas before, you need to try the recipe.
 Spanish recipes are the best.